joybindroo/pyodkmcp/README.md

 ### 🤝 The Integrated Database MCP Workflow

-The true power of this setup lies in the **synergy between the two servers**.
-After the `get_data` tool has been used, the AI agent can transition to using the [Python Database MCP Server](https://github.com/joybindroo/pyMCP) for follow-up queries.
+The true power of this setup lies in the fact that AI Agent is able to use two servers in same conversation thread**.
+After using the `get_data` tool available in ODK MCP Server, the AI agent can transition to using the [Python Database MCP Server](https://github.com/joybindroo/pyMCP) for follow-up queries as per user need.
 You can read more about installing and using this on the Github Repository page [https://github.com/joybindroo/pyMCP](https://github.com/joybindroo/pyMCP)

 ## 🪴How to use
 Once both the ODK MCP Server and the Database MCP Server are setup and running in VS Code or Claude Desktop, the user can then chat with the AI in the provided chatbox interface.
 They can type or say their queries in natural language to Claude Sonnet 4 or GPT-4.1 and know details about the projects and forms of interest.
 User can easily download latest data of the required form, and do data analysis from the local database.